yeahia2508/dive-into-cuda/README.md

 # CUDA Learning Resources

-Welcome to the **CUDA Learning Resources** repository!
-This is a personal project where I will explore CUDA (Compute Unified Device Architecture), learn how to program with it, and share the resources, code snippets, and tutorials I find useful along the way.
+In this repository I will explore CUDA and share the resources, code snippets, and tutorials I find useful along the way.

 ## What's Inside
 - Learning materials on CUDA programming